1LaoWangYinCang/DIGICCY-Real-time-Info/README.md

-# DIGICCY Real-time Info
+# Dynamic Digital Info Zone

-DIGICCY Real-time Info is an app that allows digital currency enthusiasts to learn to exchange and share information about the currency circle.
+Dynamic Digital Info Zone is an app that allows digital currency enthusiasts to learn to exchange and share information about the currency circle.

 -Our app displays all kinds of digital currency news information, helps users get the latest currency circle news, and can comment, collect and share their favorite articles.